Darold (album): Background

 Shortly after the album's release, Ferguson revealed an experience when he was sexually molested when he was a child, which served as the story for one of its tracks, "Pool".
 As stated, "At ten I was drowned and touched when I was in the pool/All the breath left my body where I couldn't move," he raps on the song.
 "Violated, hand on my private by a bigger dude/Seconds felt like forever, really wasn't cool/When he seen me 'round the block, he'd smile and laugh/As if we had a little secret, and I hated that/Thinking 'bout what he did really made me mad/Even thought about murder, wanted to kill his ass/Told nobody except my cousin/One time, he made a joke, but he ain't know nothing/I asked God, 'Why me?
 Let me know something!'/I like girls, fuck he thought, that nigga on something?"

 Release

-Darold was released to streaming services on November 8, 2024 by ASAP Worldwide, Polo Grounds, and RCA Records.
+Darold was released to streaming services on November 8, 2024, by ASAP Worldwide, Polo Grounds Music, and RCA Records.
 Ferguson states that the album title comes from his birth name (Darold Brown Ferguson) and that he made the cover art for the album and singles himself.

 "This album means the world to me!!!", he wrote in a separate post.
 "This is a literal work of art.
 I started painting again during the pandemic and flirted with the idea of doing my own cover art for my album.
 The therapeutic nature of brush on canvas put me in a zone and I decided I'd just do all my single covers myself.
 The vibe was fresh and I was back hooked on painting again."